DO I HAVE TO BE FULLY VACCINATED TO ATTEND THE 2022 FOLK ON THE ROCKS FESTIVAL?

 First Aid Tent (location TBA)

 - Mobile Phone Charging Station (in the food concession area)

 *Please note FOTR does 'fog' the site to help reduce the mosquito population during the festival.

-Bring sunscreen and something to cover up with if it gets too hot!
+Bring sunscreen and something to cover up with if it gets too hot or a little chilly!